Sharp ellipticity conditions for ballistic behavior of random walks in random environment: Introduction

 \subsection{Ballisticity results}

-Our main results are a generalization of theorems 1.2 and 1.3 of \cite{CR} where we remove the "towards the asymptotic direction" condition of Theorems 1.2 and 1.3 of \cite{CR}.
+Our main results are a generalization of Theorems 1.2 and 1.3 of \cite {CR} where we remove the ``towards the asymptotic direction'' condition of Theorems 1.2 and 1.3 of \cite{CR}.

 Let $\tau^{\hat v}_1$ be the first renewal time in the direction $\hat v$, its precise definition is recalled in the next section.
-We prove the following tail estimate on renewal times, which improves proposition 5.1 of \cite{CR}. \begin{theo} Let $l \in \mathbb S^{d-1}$, $\beta > 0$ and $M \geq 15d+5$.
-Assume that $(P)_M|l$ is satisfied and that $(E')_\beta$ holds (cf. (\ref{kappa}), (\ref{finiteness})).
-Then
+We prove the following tail estimate on renewal times, which improves Proposition 5.1 of \cite{CR}.